20 Countries by Most People Living with HIV-AIDS

 5. Zimbabwe

-Zimbabwe is one of the small countries by area and has a low population, estimated national HIV prevalence rate is 15% while 12% infection rate for men and 18% for women.
+Zimbabwe is one of the smaller countries by area and has a low population, estimated national HIV prevalence rate is 15%, with a 12% infection rate for men and 18% for women.

 Zimbabwe Large